met4citizen/BigraphQM/README.md

 ## Computational Basis

 From the observer's point of view all the tokens are identical.
-It also means, that they can't distinguish between two local cliques with the same numbers of tokens.
+It also means, that they can't distinguish between two local cliques with the same number of tokens.
 At measurement they can, however, distinguish the number of interactions (i.e. energy), which is proportional to the size of the clique.